-We invest more than $80 million a year in local television programmes on mainstream and regional free-to-air channels, so that you can see more, and a wider variety of, local content.
+We invest more than $80 million a year in local television programmes on mainstream and regional free-to-air channels.
+It's so that you can see more, and a wider variety of, local content.

-Through our funding of Public radio, Access radio, Pacific radio and special programmes for Commercial radio we ensure a voice for all New Zealanders on the airwaves.
+Our funding of Public radio, Access radio, Pacific radio and spoken radio programmes for multiple platforms ensures a voice for all New Zealanders on the airwaves.
 Supporting Community broadcasting is an important part of our overall strategy.

 Our music mission is to get more New Zealand music played on the radio, on television and online.
 We fund songs and videos for broadcast and we help to promote them.

 A new independent survey of children has found that while TV is still the dominant screen in their lives, tablets and smartphones are now a daily part of most kids lives.
 Youtube is now one of their main sources of content.